 Between walking to work and the hiking that I do I average at least 70km of walking each week.
 In addition I also do aerobic exercise or weigh training in a gym, so this means that I usually don’t do any specific training for my hikes as my average weekly activity caters for this.

-As I wrote this article I am less than a month out from a 1000km walk on the Bibbulmun Track in Western Australia and in addition to my regular fitness regime I ramped up my training which started six months out, and then again at the two month mark.
+When I first wrote this article I was less than a month out from a 1000km walk on the Bibbulmun Track in Western Australia and in addition to my regular fitness regime I ramped up my training which started six months out, and then again at the two month mark.
 Building fitness prior to a big hike is critical given that I typically plan on doing big days for a 5-6 week period.
 Whatever your goal factor in fitness training as part of the planning process and allow yourself plenty of time to prepare.

 The first aspect of fitness preparation is aerobic fitness.
 A well known saying that you will hear hikers advocate either in person, or in online blogs, is the best way to prepare for a hiking is to hike.
 In principle I agree with this and for me this is certainly the mainstay of preparing for my hikes.